-The density method is when you set up a circuit or superset with a certain amount of reps for each exercise, as well as a certain amount of time (see above).
-However, you can also set up a certain amount of time for each exercise, and you simply do as many reps as possible in that given time.
+The density method is when you set up a circuit or superset with a certain amount of reps for each exercise and a certain amount of time (see above).
+However, you can also set up a certain amount of time for each activity, and you do as many reps as possible in that given time.

-I soon discovered the number one piece missing from my bootcamps was not using finishers with my bootcamps.
-I’ve always used them with my one-on-one clients, but I never figured a way to use them with my camps.
+I soon discovered the number one piece missing from my boot camps was not using finishers with my boot camps.
+I’ve always used them with my one-on-one clients, but I never figured out how to use them with my commands.

-Then, I started to experiment with the density method, along with other ways to use them with bootcamps to make the workouts more addicting.
+Then, I started to experiment with the density method and other ways to use them with boot camps to make the workouts more addicting.
 Sure enough, after getting campers’ feedback, I was doing:

-Soon, I had to move my bootcamps to the high school up the street.
-My reputation for my finishers was spreading and I had a full bootcamp, during the summer, at 6 am in the morning.
+Soon, I had to move my boot camps to the high school up the street.
+My reputation for my finishers was spreading, and I had a complete Bootcamp, during the summer, at 6 am.

-The biggest hurdle you will find when using bootcamp finishers is that people in your camp can have their own unique fitness level.
-So that’s how the density method can work really well.
+The biggest hurdle you will find when using Bootcamp finishers is that people in your camp can have individual fitness levels.
+So that’s how the density method can work well.
 The next thing you implement is timed sets.
 That way, your campers can do what they can in that time frame.

 You may have one camper that can knock out jump squat after jump squat in 30 seconds, while others may have to take a breather or two.
 That’s why timed sets are the winner.

-The short rest periods and the zany set and rep schemes are the perfect grand finales that your bootcamp workouts are missing to get your clients addicted to working out and generating ongoing referrals.
+The short rest periods and the zany set and rep schemes are the perfect grand finales your Bootcamp workouts are missing to get your clients addicted to working out and generating ongoing referrals.

 And when your clients are addicted, they come back.
 And when they come back, they get better results, and that’s what we are here for.

 Calm down, imaginary person.
 I have you covered.
-I wrote a bunch of done-for-you bootcamp finishers right here, and I even designed some done-for-you main bootcamp workouts just for you.
+I wrote a bunch of done-for-you Bootcamp finishers right here, and I even designed some main Bootcamp workouts just for you.